OpenCloudOS/opencloudos.github.io/docs/guide/config.en.md

 SLAVE=yes #Standby (slave device)
 ```

-2.The parameters of the configuration file ifcfg-eth1 in the /etc/sysconfig/network-scripts/ directory of eth1 are expressed as follows:
+2. The parameters of the configuration file ifcfg-eth1 in the /etc/sysconfig/network-scripts/ directory of eth1 are expressed as follows:
 ```
 [root@VM-6-130-opencloudos ~]# /etc/sysconfig/network-scripts/ifcfg-eth1
 DEVICE=eth1 #Network port name: eth1